 Establish partnerships with local Chinese travel agencies who organize ‘group travel’

 Agencies take care of Chinese tourists and often organize ‘group’ travel.
-For the UK this is beneficial as it is likely to increase the number of people travelling.
-According to the latest report by the national tourism agency in China, 70% of Chinese people travel through agency organized groups.
+For the UK this is beneficial as it is likely to increase the number of people traveling.
+According to the latest report by the national tourism agency in China, 70% of Chinese people travel through agency-organized groups.
 There are a number of reasons for this.

 -Language barrier: many Chinese citizens do not speak English so they need a guide.

--Visa difficulties: agencies take care of everything and make it easier to obtain a VISA, this can often be a hassle for Chinese travellers due to the current complicated process.
+-Visa difficulties: agencies take care of everything and make it easier to obtain a VISA, this can often be a hassle for Chinese travelers due to the currently complicated process.

--Fear of adventure: most Chinese people have never travelled abroad until the recent decade, so they are less eager to explore alone.
-They turn to experienced travel agencies and find travelling as a group more comfortable.
+-Fear of adventure: most Chinese people have never traveled abroad until the recent decade, so they are less eager to explore alone.
+They turn to experienced travel agencies and find traveling as a group more comfortable.

 – The Chinese live in a more collective, communist society where people are used to doing things in groups.